To log in to an existing account Click HERE.

 The Land Use and Urban Design Division coordinates project development and permit review.
 The Land Use and Urban Design Division ensures that development proposals are in line with the Comprehensive Master Plan, aesthetically pleasing, within the character of the respective neighborhood, and fiscally beneficial to the City of Baltimore.
 The Division serves as the first stop for development in the City of Baltimore.

-If a project includes parking, loading, new buildings, significant grading or is in a special district, it is advisable to contact this division to schedule a site plan review prior to permit submittal.
-The planning staff will also provide the appropriate community contacts.
-Once the project is approved, Department of Planning will provide Plans Examining with a report of its comments.
+If a project includes parking, loading, new buildings, significant grading, or is in a special district, it is advisable to contact this division to schedule a site plan review prior to permit submittal.
+The planning staff will also provide appropriate community contacts.
+Once the project is approved, the Department of Planning will provide Plans Examining with a report of its comments.

 Department of Public Works (DPW)

 (410) 396-0732, 3001 Druid Park Drive

 The Department of Public Works (DPW) is responsible for approving any connections to the public water, wastewater and stormwater utilities, as part of DOT’s right-of-way permitting process.
 DPW is also responsible for approving stormwater management and erosion and sediment control (SWM/ESC) as part of DHCD’s building and grading permits.

 Any project which involves land disturbance of 5,000 square feet or more requires SWM / ESC plan approval.
 Projects which involve land disturbance of less than 5,000 square feet in area, but exceed 100 cubic yards in disturbance volume (cut plus fill volumes) still require ESC plan approval.
 During the planning stage of such a project, applicants should contact the Plans Review and Inspection Section at [email protected] to discuss project requirements.

 Health Department, Division of Environmental Inspection Services

 (410) 396-4544, 210 Guilford Ave.
 2nd Fl.